-With its price point of just over $1k, the Bose A20 Bluetooth Aviation Headset is not the cheapest one out there.
-If you have ever used Bose headphones or other audio systems, you know what superior sound quality the company's products can produce.
-The A20 aviation headset is engineered to be more comfortable and provide more noise reduction than any headset Bose has ever made, while still delivering the clear audio you expect from Bose.
+With its price point of just over $1k, the Bose A20 Bluetooth aviation headset is certainly not the cheapest one you can get.
+If you have ever used Bose headphones or other Bose audio systems, you know what superior sound quality the company’s products can produce.
+The A20 aviation headset is engineered to be more comfortable and provide more noise reduction than any headset Bose has ever made, while still delivering the clear audio you expect from them.

 The A20 is one of the most comfortable headsets, if not the most comfortable one, we have used.
 The soft leather ear cushions and the comfortable fit of the headband make this headset very comfortable, especially on longer flights.

 But..
 We realize the headset is not cheap, at all.
 If you’re a student pilot just starting out (and probably on a low budget), spending $1000+ on a headset might be something you want to postpone a little bit.
 Which is, btw, exactly what we also did in our own training!
 We created a guide with some of the best headset alternatives for every budget.

 Now if you have the budget and realize this is an investment in your future, the Bose A20 is the way to go in our opinion.
 At this price point, you expect the best.
 The Bose A20 does a great job delivering just that.

 Additional tip: if you own a Bose A20, you might find yourself struggling with the headset module and cables hanging loose in the cockpit.
 There is a great little product that holds the module so you can mount it somewhere fixed in an easily accessible location and maintain a clean, safe, organized cockpit.